firecmsco/firecms/website/docs/roles.md

 }
 ```

-#### Roles config
+### Roles config

 Users can be assigned multiple roles or none at all.

-::: note
+:::note
 FireCMS can be used without specifying any roles.
 In that case all
 users can read and modify every collection.
 :::

 Roles are identified by an ID, such as `admin` or `editor`.